Showmax/django-admin-page-lock/README.md

 ### TODO
 There are still several functionalities missing.
-I am appreciate any contribution.
+I would appreciate any contribution.
 * writing unit tests;
 * finish using `CAN_OPEN_MORE_TABS` settings parameter;
 * migrating logic related to reopening from `OpenPageConnection` to new API `ReopenPageConnection`;
-* implement custom messages and message logic.

 ### To be implemented soon:
 1. User lands on page.
 Page is locked for only this user.
-2. Other user attempts to open page
+2. Other user attempts to open page.
 3. Other users get redirected to landing page (homepage, create new, and so on).

+### Useres
+* Showmax uses this package as part of Content Management System.